 From this panel, you can select one of your existing architectures to use for a design, or to begin editing that architecture.
 If you need to pause editing the architecture, select the "Use" button rather than "Cancel" (or clicking outside the panel) to save your progress.

-You can also create a new architecture by selecting the plus icon in the lower left.
+You can also create a new architecture by selecting the "+Add new architecture" button at the top of the lefthand menu.
 It's then a three or four-step workflow to configure the architecture, depending on the type of architecture you're creating.

 General architecture settings

 Step 1: Give the architecture a meaningful name so that you can find it later, as well as a description containing information that summarizes the architecture, and perhaps recommending when to use it.
 You can come back to these later, but naming the architecture upfront can save some trouble finding it later.

 Step 2: Select the number of tiers in the network.
 To FOND, a two-tiered architecture connects homes with drop cables, and then connects the Drop closures back to a Distribution hub via a Distribution cable.
 This hub could be a regular splitter cabinet or distribution hub, or an active ethernet cabinet.
 By selecting 3 tiers, FOND will design the Feeder network from the Distribution Hub to the Feeder Hub or Central Office.

 Step 3: You can then tell FOND whether to preference aerial or underground routes.
 When selecting aerial, FOND will filter out any underground routes that run alongside the aerial route and so use the aerial preferentially.

 Step 4: After you have finished configuring general settings, click 'Next'.